abaelen/Unbrick-Arduino-MKR-1010-WiFi--SAMD21G-using-PI3/README.md

 That said, let get hacking!

-The tips & tricks weigh heavily on the work of lady Ada, 'programming microcontrollers using openocd on raspberry pi'.
+The tips & tricks weigh heavily on the work of Lady Ada, 'programming microcontrollers using openocd on raspberry pi'.
-95% of the steps are found in this manual, published on webpage as well as pdf, found here: https://learn.adafruit.com/programming-microcontrollers-using-openocd-on-raspberry-pi
+95% of the steps are found in this manual, published on webpage, you-tube as well as pdf, found here: https://learn.adafruit.com/programming-microcontrollers-using-openocd-on-raspberry-pi --> a big thanks for the support adafruit is providing to the community of makers!
+So be adviced to check their pages frequently for their valuable updates, support & learnings.

 What is this Github useful for?
  Well, providing the last 5% of tips, I was missing to get it 100% working.
 Provided a night spend, I wanted to share these little tips.